Honda Integra: Second generation (1989)

 There were two variants of the top DOHC VTEC model, the RSi, and the XSi.
 The RSi was the base model with a lighter weight thanks to wind-up windows, no rear spoiler and few options.
-Early RSi models also featured the S1 gearbox with slightly closer gear ratios than the Y1 fitted to the XSi.
-The XSi was the fully optioned variant with climate control and optional sunroof and anti-lock brakes.
+Early RSi models also featured the S1 gearbox with slightly closer gear ratios than the Y1 gearbox fitted to the XSi.
+The XSi was the fully-optioned variant with climate control, optional sunroof, and anti-lock brakes.
 The XSi had a 0–100 km/h (62 mph) time of 7.2 seconds and can complete a standing quarter mile in 15.1 seconds.
-This top spec DOHC VTEC model was complemented by more docile models that used dual-carburetor or PGM-Fi versions of the versatile ZC engine but in the more compact SOHC configuration.
+This top-spec DOHC VTEC model was complemented by more docile models that used dual-carburetor or PGM-Fi versions of the versatile 1.6-litre DOHC (ZC) engine but in the more compact SOHC configuration.
 Similarly there were base and full options variants of these SOHC engine Integras coded RX/RXi and ZX/ZXi respectively.
 All vehicles sold in Japan had their width dimensions slightly reduced so as to be in compliance with Japanese government regulations concerning exterior dimensions so that the car would be officially recognized as a "compact" and not incur yearly taxes for being wider.
 In October 1991, the range received a mild facelift.
 At the same time, a 1.8-liter version of the 4-door hardtop was made available in Japan.
 Called the ESi, it offered 140 PS at 6,300 rpm and was only available in conjunction with a 4-speed automatic transmission.
 At the same time, the VTEC was upgraded and now had 170 PS.

 This generation saw the discontinuation of the 5-door liftback, and the first availability of a 4-door sedan outside Japan.
-The new hardtop bodystyle reflected a popular trend in Japan of offering an entry level sedan, such as the Civic-based platform the Integra used, in a reduced height 4-door hardtop.
+The new hardtop bodystyle reflected a popular trend in Japan of offering an entry-level sedan, such as the Civic-based platform the Integra used, in a reduced-height 4-door hardtop.
 The Integra sedan saw competition from the similarly sized Toyota Corolla Ceres, the Toyota Sprinter Marino, the Nissan Presea, and the Mazda Lantis.
 The sedan was only styled to look like a hardtop.
 The vehicle retained the B-pillar, while the doors were constructed without window frames.
-This styling carried over to the third generation sedan, and shared visual similarities to the Honda Verno larger companion, the Honda Vigor.
+This styling carried over to the third-generation sedan, and shared visual similarities to the Honda Verno larger companion, the Honda Vigor.

 The then-Emperor of Japan, Akihito, until he discontinued driving shortly after his 85th birthday, maintained a gray 1991 Integra sedan with the 1.6 L engine, and regularly drove within the boundaries of the Imperial Palace.